Imperial-MATH50003/MATH50003NumericalAnalysis2021-22/README.md

 they do not involve errors in computations or approximation or involve discrete problems, for example, the proof the [Four Colour Theorem](https://en.wikipedia.org/wiki/Four_color_theorem).

-In this course we will use the programming language [Julia](https://julialang.org).
-This is a modern, compiled, high-level, open-source language developed at MIT.
-It is becoming increasingly important in high-performance computing and AI, including by Astrazeneca and Pfizer in drug development, IBM for medical diagnosis, and MIT for robot locomotion.

-It is ideal for a course on numerical analysis because it both allows _fast_ implementation of algorithms but also has support for _fast_ automatic-differentiation, a feature that is of increasing importance in machine learning.
-It also is low level enough that we can really understand what the computer is doing.
-As a bonus, it is easy-to-read and fun to write.

 A rough overview of the course is as follows:

-1. [Introduction to Julia](notebooks/Julia.ipynb): we introduce the basic features of the Julia language.
-2. [Floating point arithmetic](notebooks/FloatingPoint.ipynb): we discuss how computers approximate and manipulate real numbers.
+1. [Numbers](notebooks/Numbers.ipynb): we discuss how computers represent integers and real numbers, as well as their arithmetic operations.
-3. [Differentiation](notebooks/Differentiation.ipynb): we discuss ways of approximating derivatives, including automatic differentiation, which is essential to stochastic gradient descent and machine learning.
+2. [Differentiation](notebooks/Differentiation.ipynb): we discuss ways of approximating derivatives, including automatic differentiation, which is essential to stochastic gradient descent and machine learning.
 3. [Numerical Linear Algebra](notebooks/NumericalLinearAlgebra.ipynb): we discuss algorithms for solving linear systems.
 5. [Orthogonal Polynomials](notebooks/OrthogonalPolynomials.ipynb): we discuss orthogonal polynomial—polynomials orthogonal